-Translations of the Sydney language used throughout this website are derived from Jakelin Troy’s book The Sydney Language published in 1994.
+Translations of the Sydney language used throughout this website are derived from Jakelin Troy’s book The Sydney Language first published in 1994 (and reprinted in 2019).

 The Metropolitan Local Aboriginal Land Council is the custodian of Aboriginal culture and heritage within the Sydney region.
 For more information, visit Metro’s website.
 City staff refer to Metro for any cultural advice or representation under the Principles of Cooperation signed by Metro and the City of Sydney in 2006 and our protocols for working with Aboriginal and Torres Strait Islander communities within the Sydney local government area.
 For more information about Sydney’s Aboriginal and Torres Strait Islander communities, visit the City’s website.